Last updated: May 3, 2026

 Step 7: Understand Booth Renter Regulations

-South Carolina allows booth rental arrangements, but specific rules apply:
+South Carolina allows booth rental, but specific rules govern the arrangement:

-- The salon must hold a valid Shop/Salon Permit regardless of whether cosmetologists are employees or booth renters
+- The salon must hold a valid Shop/Salon Permit at all times, regardless of whether cosmetologists are employees or booth renters

-- The salon owner is responsible for ensuring all facility and sanitation standards are maintained
+- The salon owner remains responsible for ensuring that overall facility and sanitation standards are maintained

-- Workers’ compensation is generally not required for true independent contractor booth renters (but is required for W-2 employees once you have 4+)
+- Workers’ compensation is generally not required for true independent contractor booth renters, but is required for W-2 employee stylists once you have 4+ employees

 Step 8: Get Insurance Coverage

-- Professional liability (malpractice): Covers claims of negligent service (chemical burns, improper coloring, injury from services). $300-$800/year.
+- Professional liability (malpractice): Covers claims of negligent service — chemical burns, improper coloring causing damage, allergic reactions to products. $300-$800/year.

-- Property insurance: Covers salon furniture, equipment, inventory.
-Often bundled in a Business Owner’s Policy (BOP).
+- Property insurance: Covers salon furniture, styling stations, equipment, and inventory.
+Often bundled with GL in a Business Owner’s Policy (BOP).

-- Workers’ compensation: Required at 4+ employees.
-Not required for booth renters classified as independent contractors.
+- Workers’ compensation: Required at 4+ W-2 employee stylists.
+Not required for booth renters classified as true independent contractors.

 Cost to Start a Hair Salon in South Carolina